Last Updated on November 3, 2022

 3) Sahara Desert – North Africa

-The Sahara is the quintessential desert and also the largest hot desert on the planet, with an area of 9,000,000 sq. km.
+The Sahara is possibly the most famous desert and also the largest hot desert on the planet, with an area of 9,000,000 sq. km.
 Crossed by the Tropic of Cancer, it is located in northern Africa and includes territories belonging to Morocco, Algeria, Tunisia, Libya, Egypt, Mauritania, Mali, Niger, Chad and Sudan.

 The Sahara Desert has been a source of inspiration for authors of famous novels, big-screen filmmakers, explorers, caravaners, adventurers and, even today, thrill-seeking travelers among soft wind-smoothed dunes, oases and endless sunsets.